Adeebahmed333/FoodieMoody/README.md

 FoodieMoody is a food ordering app that allows users to browse and order their favorite meals from a variety of restaurants.

-## Features

-- Browse and search for restaurants
-- View restaurant menus and meal options
-- Customize and add items to the cart
-- Place and track orders in real-time
-- Secure payment options
-- User profile management

 ## Installation

 1. Clone the repository: `git clone https://github.com/your-username/FoodieMoody.git`